The most popular mobile games today are PUBG and Call of Duty Mobile.

 To play these games, you’ll need a device that can supply all the power and resources the games require.

-There are basically two things you need to consider when selecting a gaming phone, RAM and CPU.
+There are two things you need to consider when selecting a gaming phone, RAM, and CPU.

 Today, I will be giving you a list of the best Samsung phones for gaming, so you can experience smooth gaming sessions each time you play.

-After checking more than 25 Samsung phones, I have chosen 5 that are the best you can game with.
+After checking more than 25 Samsung phones, 5 stood out as the best gaming devices.

 You won’t get lags but you’ll get really good graphics.

 The Samsung Galaxy S20 Ultra 5G is the best gaming Samsung phone you can get in 2020.
 It comes with a 6.9 inch Dynamic AMOLED screen which will give you a sharp and vibrant display.

 The best part about its screen is that its refresh rate is 120Hz, this means your gaming experience on the screen is not just going to look great but it will also be smooth.